+Maybe a note about our github repo here…?

 Step 1.
 Prepare workspace with a copy of CESM, source code modifications, and cloud locking scripts

-The user should have a copy of a CESM version 2.1 or later that runs CAM6 in either his/her home or working directory.
-If the user does not, he/she must “sandbox” or svn a CESM version that utilizes CAM6.
+Checkout a copy of CESM version 2.1 or later that runs CAM6.
 Instructions on how to do so are here: https://escomp.github.io/CESM/release-cesm2/downloading_cesm.html

-* It might be a good idea to test running any out-of-the-box, scientifically validated compset from the new sandboxed version of CESM.
-In other words, try to follow instructions for creating a new case on the quick start guide (link referenced in part 0, #3).
+* Test running one or more scientifically validated compset(s) with the newly aquired version of CESM following instructions for creating a new case in the quick start guide (link referenced in part 0, #3).

-Copy cloud locking source modifications to a local directory accessible to the user.
+Copy cloud locking source code modifications to a local directory accessible to the user.

 cp /glade/work/eleanorm/cases/cesm2_cldlck/sourcemods/v2.1.3/* $USERSRCMODDIR

-These source modifications tell the model to either output radiative cloud parameters or read in those cloud parameters from a file.
+These source code modifications tell the model to either output radiative cloud parameters or read in those cloud parameters from a file.

 The source modifications include: